alexiscolin/hepic-app/README.md

 ### EsLint

-All code is linted by eslint using modified [air-banb style guide](https://github.com/airbnb/javascript).
+All code is linted by eslint using modified [Airbnb style guide](https://github.com/airbnb/javascript).
 Every modification is located inside the vue configuration file `.eslintrc.js`.
 Modifications must be made to follow some of Vue.js libraries rules.

 ### Units and end2end tests